ZeroPivot/ZeroPivot/README.md

 ### Hi there 👋
 TL;DR: Prime Directive = Interpreted Language Computing

-Arity here; I am a Computer Scientist & Mathematician who focuses on Algorithms primarily written in the Ruby Programming Language.
+Arity here; I am a Computer Scientist & Mathematician, as well as an Artist--who focuses on Algorithms primarily written in the Ruby Programming Language.

 I am also starting a long-term game project in DragonRuby.